kosi-libs/Kodein/README2.md

 val answerConstant: String? = kodein.instanceOrNull("answer")
 ```

-You can retrive a provider or an instance from a factory binded type by using `with`:
+You can retrive a provider or an instance from a factory bound type by using `with`:

 ```kotlin
 private val sixSideDiceProvider: () -> Dice = kodein.with(6).provider()